-First task of PIA Step 1 was the nomination of a PIA Facilitator (PF), specialized in international law, public health and ethics, and the formation of a PIA Team (PT), including one representative from each partner of the BIRO Consortium, whose duty was to actively collaborate with the PF to carry out all tasks involved in the separate steps.
+First task of PIA Step 1 has been the nomination of a PIA Facilitator (PF), specialized in international law, public health and ethics, and the formation of a PIA Team (PT), including one representative from each partner, whose duty was to actively collaborate with the PF to carry out all tasks involved in the separate steps.

-The process started by drawing a draft BIRO Information Diagram describing, at a very general level, how the federated centres/regions would link to the Shared European Diabetes Information System (SEDIS).
+The process started by drawing the BIRO Information Diagram describing at a very general level how the federated centres/regions would link to the Shared European Diabetes Information System (SEDIS).